 When are the SLP Study Abroad trips held?

 We set one speech pathology conference in the summer so that school and clinic SLPs can take advantage of their summer schedule and vacation.
 Plus! very few speech language pathology conferences are attended by professionals from around the world.
 We wanted this event to be international in the sense that we go to another country but also international by having SLPs from all over the world attend.
-We also set one conference over President’s Day so SLPs can get a mid-winter break without taking too much time off.

 Is there a refund policy and what about COVID?

 Therapy Abroad has already traveled with student during the pandemic without incident.
 They choose countries that have been hyper-vigilant about health and safety because of their dependence on tourism.
 We are confident this each speech pathology study abroad program will be a successful based on each trip we have hosted so far.
 If it is cancelled, you are guaranteed a full refund.

 Per ASHA, here’s who can earn ASHA CEUs:

 We’ve had people reach out to clarify whether they can earn CEUs if they are in between these stages (e.g. out of graduate school but not yet started in a clinical fellowship).
 We consulted with ASHA on this and they shared that in order to get CEUs that go into the ASHA CE registry, you either have to be a graduate student, a Clinical Fellow, or a fully licensed SLP.
 If you do not meet one of those criteria, you can get a certificate showing that you completed the hours to share with your employer, however, the hours will not go toward your 3-year ASHA certification interval (the three-year period in which you need to earn 30 hours of credit).
 For those of you who are in a CF, your CE Interval will not start until you are fully licensed.

 All that said, we encourage you to come even if you aren’t putting hours on your registry.
 You’ll have fun, learn a lot, and get an experience of a lifetime!